Jump to Section/Student

 I am a postdoctoral fellow in the Fraser lab at Thompsons Rivers University, Canada.
 I received my Ph.D. from Montclair State University, USA.
 As a soil microbial ecologist, my research focuses on understanding microbial community dynamics and soil functions in disturbed soil ecosystems.
 I use high throughput sequencing and bioinformatics to study the microbial community.
-I am currently involved in a couple of exciting projects seeking to understand ecosystems functioning in mines and arid grasslands.
+I am currently involved in a couple of exciting projects seeking to understand ecosystem functioning in mines and arid grasslands.
 The first project focuses on studying the impacts of relic DNA on microbial diversity and soil enzymatic activities in reclaimed mines.
 The other project examines the effect of grazing on the microbial community, plant community, and ecosystem function.
 My research, in general, attempts to understand whether microbes can be used for bioaugmentation to improve soil functionality.
-In my free time, I like taking macro pictures of bugs.
+In my free time, I like taking pictures of bugs.

 Laura Weber Ploughe (2018 – Current)

 I am a plant community and ecosystem ecologist with a general interest in how systems respond to climate change.
 Currently, I am a postdoctoral fellow at TRU and am currently working on mine reclamation projects that include soil amendments, such as biosolids.
 I am interested in understanding how different soil amendments affect plant community composition, productivity, and invasive species success and how climate change may impact these site.
 I received my PhD from Purdue University where my research focused on climate change, specifically on precipitation changes, and the impacts on plant communities and ecosystem processes.
 I am involved in several international experiments, including DroughtNet and NutNet.